 Available on: PSVR

 Astro essentially lives inside the touch bar, and after swiping to get him out at the start of each mission, you must unlock and gesture to utilize his special abilities so solve puzzles and save his lost robot friends, with the player acting as a VR overseer in this vibrant world, which takes little Astro from underwater depths to mystic mountaintops and even haunted houses.
-It’s the best VR platformer you can buy and has tons of replayability, especially if you plan to save every single bot (and who wouldn’t they’re viciously cute).
+It’s the best VR platformer you can buy and has tons of replayability, especially if you plan to save every single bot (and who wouldn’t - they’re viciously cute).

 You’ve most likely heard of Beat Saber, but just because it’s incredibly popular doesn’t mean that it isn’t still a total system seller.
 A very basic concept executed with care, Beat Saber is a rhythm game where you slash your way through tracks with two wrist-mounted lightsabers.
-Since becoming incredibly popular we’ve seen track packs from artists such as Virtual Self, Panic at the Disco!
-And even virtual band K/DA from Riot’s League of Legends.
+Since becoming incredibly popular we’ve seen track packs from artists such as Virtual Self, Panic at the Disco!, and even virtual band K/DA from Riot’s League of Legends.

 No Man's Sky Beyond

 Aside from the stunning feeling of boosting to warp speed out of a planet’s orbit, you can go about your business with the added benefit of a head-mounted display.
 The game is a masterclass in making you feel insignificant, in that same beautiful way as when you look up at the stars in real life.
 Whilst the controls take a little getting used to, you’d be hard-pressed to find a more replayable game in VR, especially given the scale and scope of the procedural universe.

 Wallop mudcrabs with your fists and feel the force feedback like you’ve always wanted to.
 Shout Fus Ro Dah at a walrus in real life and in-game.
 The possibilities are endless, honestly and the tundra-laden world is what you make of it.
 Just make sure you don’t get lost in there on your Dragonborn quest to Valhalla.

-See also: Best PSVR Games to play on your PlayStation virtual reality headset right now
+Make sure you also check out our guide to the best PSVR Games to play on your PlayStation virtual reality headset right now